 - Where to file complaints about toys and also view complaints made by others

 The objective of this website is to inform parents of recalled toys including toys that contain hazardous chemicals but have not yet been recalled.
 The site features ratings of over 1,500 different toys based on test results and will alert parents of any chemicals found in the toys.

 Since 1973, the annual “10 Worst Toys” list has identified toys with the potential to cause childhood injuries, and even death.
 W.A.T.C.H.’s annual “Toy Conference” has generated extensive national press and media coverage.
 Because of these efforts, and the positive response from both the media and public, there have been many toy and product design changes.

-Worst World Against Toys Causing Harm (W.A.T.C.H) organization has released its list of the 10 worst toys of 2018 and as the 2018 holiday shopping season approaches you may want to check out the list of nominees for the top 10 worst toys of the year.
+Worst World Against Toys Causing Harm (W.A.T.C.H) organization has released its list of the 10 worst toys of 2018.
+This list is particularly useful during the holiday shopping season; you may want to check out the list of nominees for the top 10 worst toys of the year.

 This website keeps consumers informed as to what USA products are available and user friendly.
 The information provided is clear, reliable and truly emphasizes American made products; this is a good place to start.
 In addition to toys, USA Love List offers gifts for the entire family!
 Support their business and shop USA today.